devops329/autograder/README.md

 ### Authenticating Locally

 Because `localhost` is not authorized to use CAS with SAML, you cannot log in this way when running the application locally.
 Instead, there is a page at the `/admin` path through which you can log in.
-The service maintains a separate admin table in which it keeps the netId and encrypted password of admin users.
+The service maintains a separate admin table in which it keeps the netId and bcrypt encrypted password of admin users.
 You will need to add yourself to the local db to log in this way.

 ## Configuration